UX/UI and Design Terminology

 Metaphor | Architect (structure and functionality of the house). | Interior designer (look and feel of the rooms). |

 Questions | Why?
 How? | What?
-How does it look? |
+How does it look?Export to Sheets |

-And Where Does Graphic Design Fit In?
+Where Does Graphic Design Fit In?

-Marketing Materials: Brochures, flyers, billboards, advertisements.
+Marketing materials: Brochures, flyers, billboards, ads.

-Packaging Design.
+Packaging design.

-Key UX Terminology You Must Know
+Key UX Terminology You Should Know

-Here are some of the basic UX terms you will often encounter.
+These are some of the basic UX terms you will often encounter.

 Persona